 Our first projects were in support of Traffic Calming in the Village of Sag Harbor, and the exciting Preservation of our Historic Waterfront.
 To this end, we are raising money to help these two great propositions, while working directly with Village officials to determine need and direction.

 Traffic calming has long been a difficult issue in the village.
 We have been encouraged by specific proposals and referenda to slow down our too-fast traffic, especially after accidents in recent years.
 A small fund-raiser was held at Estia’s Little Kitchen in November 2013, and another at the end of March, 2014, that raised several thousand dollars that will go directly to working with project traffic calming experts on the possibility of installing bump-outs and other clever and aesthetic measures to intelligently slow down drivers.
 We are targeting areas identified by residents in a workshop in February 2013, and are focusing on Main and Jermain Streets.
-Our Traffic Calming Fund will support the amelioration of 19 critical intersections being redesigned and safeguarded from reckless driving, and will be formally offered to the Village Board of Trustees.

 Please take a look at our work!
 You will need Adobe Reader to access these files, which are all pdfs.